 Increasingly, employers are implementing “bring your own device” – or BYOD – policies which allow employees to bring their own tablets, smartphones or other devices into the workplace for work purposes.
 This has the advantage of cost savings for the employer, as they don’t have to pay for mobile devices from the company budget.
 For the employee, it means that they can seamlessly use their personal device for both work and leisure, and therefore use a device for work which they are comfortable with and know the ins and outs of.
 The downside for the employer is the risk of connecting an unsecured personal mobile device to a corporate network, with the associated exposure to malware, viruses and potential data breaches.
 Enter mobile device management.

-Mobile device management tools provide the employer with a degree of control over the employee’s mobile device, typically to support corporate security policies.
+Mobile device management tools – similar to apple mdm – provide the employer with a degree of control over the employee’s mobile device, typically to support corporate security policies.
 Such tools generally consist of a server component, which sends the management commands to the mobile devices, and a client component, which is installed on the mobile device and receives and implements the instructions from the server.
 Typical components of a mobile device management app include secure email, secure document management, and a secure web browser.
 These features ensure that emails, business documents, and web browsing activities comply with the business’s IT security policies.

 Many mobile device management tools, however, go further than the baseline functions might suggest.
 For example, a secure app catalog may be used to either push or disable certain apps or delete them from the device.
 Other mobile device management clients have the capacity to remotely wipe corporate data, or even the entire device.
 It may also be possible to remotely lock the device or to trace the location and access location history.